adaptiverecognition/js-carmen-cloud-client/DEVELOPMENT.md

   client classes (`VehicleAPIClient` and `TransportAPIClient`) match the version numbers returned by the respective APIs.
 This test case will fail if the version number is not updated.
+- Please also pay attention to the version numbers in the README.md file.
+The version numbers in the README.md file should be updated to match the version numbers in the `supportedAPIVersion` properties of the client classes.
 - After the version has been updated, run `npm publish --access public` to publish the new version to npm.
 (You need to be logged in to npm for this to work.)